Mindscape-Aware Retrieval Augmented Generation for Improved Long Context Understanding: Introduction

 We evaluate MiA-RAG across a range of long-context understanding tasks spanning diverse domains and genres (\emph{e.g.}, government reports, narratives), in both English and Chinese.
 The evaluation also covers various task formats, including free-form QA, multiple-choice QA, and claim verification, as well as different RAG configurations such as vanilla RAG and GraphRAG~\cite{edge2024local}.
 As summarized in Figure~\ref{fig:teaser}, the MiA family is more effective than baselines; in particular, MiA-RAG-14B achieves the best average rank, surpassing the vanilla 72B system and highlighting the benefit of mindscape-aware retrieval and generation.

-Beyond performance gains, we analyze MiA-RAG’s internal mechanisms via embedding-space geometry and a new Mindscape-Coherent Evidence Alignment (MCEA) metric, showing that it internalizes global semantics: the mindscape reshapes query representations toward the global semantic space and acts as a scaffold that guides attention for Integrative Reasoning.
+Beyond performance gains, we analyze MiA-RAG’s internal mechanisms via embedding-space geometry and a new mindscape-coherent metric, showing that it internalizes global semantics: the mindscape reshapes query representations toward the global semantic space and acts as a scaffold that guides attention for Integrative Reasoning.

 Our contributions are summarized as follows:

 (1) We formulate the psycho- and neuro-inspired problem of mindscape-aware thinking, and present the first computational solution that equips LLMs with this capability.